WeiZhang1988/proj_x/README.md

 Build it and run ctest can have the results.
 Some errors are added purposely to make the algorithm fail.
 See the code for detail.

-For occupancy:
+For occupancy perception:

-The module_y covers an occupancy ground truth generation tool using semantic segmentation of lidar point cloud.
-Then the generated ground truth will be used by model training, etc. Detail please refer to its own docs inside module_y
+The module_y implements a pipeline of occupancy ground truth generation based on semantic segmentation of lidar point cloud.
+Nuscenes mini dataset is used for the generation and further network training.
+A series of dummy nueral network are implemented to utilize the generated data for training.
+Files are orgnized based on their functions.
+Detail report please refer to docs inside module_y.